-‘The Willis Clan’s’ Toby Willis Arraigned For Child Rape Charges, Trial Date Set
+‘The Willis Clan’ Toby Willis Arraigned For Child Rape Charges, Trial Date Set

 — The Ashley (@TheAshleysRR) December 1, 2016

-As with the Josh Duggar scandal, and another TLC embarrassment, Mama June’s alleged affair with the convicted child molester, who went to prison for abusing one of her own children, The Willis Clan was immediately canceled once TLC caught wind of the shocking report.
-They issued a statement on the decision.
+As with the Josh Duggar scandal and another TLC embarrassment, Mama June’s alleged affair with the convicted child molester who went to prison for abusing one of her own children, The Willis Clan was immediately canceled once TLC caught wind of the shocking report.
+They issued a statement that said:

 “TLC did not renew The Willis Family and new episodes have not aired since April 2016.
 We are shocked to hear this news.”